overmesgit/cogent/README.md

 ## About

-Best keyword match finding service.
+Service that finds the best keyword match in documents database.

 Supports:
 * add document